kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

 List Contacts in a Segment
 ==========================

-Results in a list of contacts after applying the segment.
+Generates a list of contacts after a specific segment (i.e. filter) has been applied.

 .. warning::

-   This function does not answer immediately.
+   This function does not respond immediately as it needs to process the segment before it can generate the list.

 Endpoint
 --------